Seminars for research students

 This workshop is designed to examine the common conventions of carrying out a research degree in the Faculty of Education.

-- Following the conversation: Searching and reading the academic literature effectively
+- Searching and reading the academic literature effectively

 This workshop focuses on effective reading strategies to help students become part of the research conversation in the Faculty of Education.
 This session also examines strategies to help students discover and demonstrate the value of their research study within the academic literature in the field.